Ms3314/Hyd-Events-Website/CONTRIBUTION.md

 - Search Events and Organization bar and the Backend for it
 - Make custom forms for Registration and Dashboard for Admin and backend for it
 - Make new costumizations for admin , use something like Editor.js
+- do some cool shit like qr code when registered and veriifcation using qr code
+- also we need to link it to the